United Way of the Florida Keys

 - Southernmost Boys and Girls Club--$5,000 for after school programming in Key West

-- Marathon Lutheran Church-- $5,000 for after school scholarships in Marathon
+- Marathon Lutheran School-- $5,000 for after school scholarships in Marathon

 - Florida Keys Healthy Start Coalition-- $5,000 for a pregnancy and early childhood education program throughout the Keys

 Current 2017/2018 grant recipients providing safety net services:

 - Florida Keys Outreach Coalition--$6,000 for "Quick Assist" emergency aid and referral in the Upper Keys

 The 2017-18 grant recipients funded through the traditional allocation process were selected based on a scores calculated from a rubric submitted by United Way board members and community volunteers who reviewed applications and visited agencies in each region of the Keys.
 Rubrics rate agencies based on organizational capacity, budget, strength of program outcomes, and use of leverage and volunteers.